Soneso/Arcturus/prompting-guide.md

 `Show me current sequence number of this account GA2T6GR7VXXXBETTERSAFETHANSORRYXXXPROTECTEDBYLOBSTRVAULT`

-On-chain data associated with the account can be fetched, like for example assets, claimable balances, payments, operations, transactions, liquidity pools, offers and trades.
+On-chain data associated with the account can be fetched, like for example assets, claimable balances, payments, operations, transactions, offers and trades.

 `Did this account issue any assets?
-G...`
+GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

 `Does this account have any claimable balances?
-G...`
+GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

-`Show me the 3 most recent payments of this account: G...`
+`Show me the 3 most recent payments of this account: GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

-`Show me the 3 most recent operations of this account: G...`
+`Show me the 3 most recent operations of this account: GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

-`Show me the 3 most recent transactions for this account: G...`
+`Show me the 3 most recent transactions for this account: GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

-`Are there any liquidity pools associated with this account?
-G...`

-`Are there any offers associated with this account: G...`
+`Are there any offers associated with this account: GAKC3P3LQKBRCPOQ3ACI6NHKDNHKTIPGTX7EPOC3SGCMLQK4K3WYICWK`

-`Show me the 3 most recent trades for this account: G...`
+`Show me the 3 most recent trades for this account: GAVH5JM5OKXGMQDS7YPRJ4MQCPXJUGH26LYQPQJ4SOMOJ4SXY472ZM7G`

 Off-chain:

 Also off-chain data such as directory info from stellar expert:

-`Display the directory info for this account: G...`
+`Display the directory info for this account: GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

 `Show me the stellar toml data for the domain associated with this account and check if the domain is blacklisted: GBUVRNH4RW4VLHP4C5MOF46RRIRZLAVHYGX45MVSTKA2F6TMR7E7L6NW`